Ground Reinforcement with ACO

 ACO’s ground reinforcement products facilitate movement across permeable gravel and grass surfaces

 Ground reinforcement grids consist of a honeycomb network of plastic cells within a tile that is a convenient size to handle and install.
-The tiles often interlock for greater stability and have fixing points to anchor the tiles into the ground beneath.
+The tiles often interlock for greater stability and have fixing points to anchor the tiles into the sub-base beneath.
 The cells are then filled with either gravel or soil – if the area is to be planted up with grass.

 Why add the additional installation cost of a reinforcement grid when creating graveled or grassed landscaping?
 There are two significant benefits that justify investing in ground reinforcement grids.